Last updated 29-May-2022

 There are two rates, one for those who have signed up with a monthly subscription and a second, higher rate for those that only PAYG.
 The current subscription is £10.99 per month and you pay the same rate as charging a Tesla car, a saving of approx. 14p per kwh.
 For people doing one full charge per month, or more realistically 2 charges of approx. 45kwh per month, the monthly subscription will pay for itself.
 There is no other benefit to the subscription other than reduced rates.

-Tesla have 2 versions of the superchargers, called V2 and V3 (we've no idea what a V1 charger was, maybe a US only thing).
+Tesla have 2 versions of the superchargers, called V2 and V3.
 The V2 chargers max out at about 150kw and the V3 at 250kw.
 The easiest way to tell the difference is the V2 superchargers have 2 cables, whereas the V3 only have 1.
 The app also tells you indirectly by the max charge rate.

 It's worth nothing that Tesla superchargers have a max voltage of about 400V, so cars that achieve higher rates of charging due to being 800V capable will be limited to 400V.
 This will be more noticeable on some cars than others.